-It also makes a great backup body to the X-T3, but remember, there’s only one card slot.
+It also makes a great backup body to the X-T3 or X-T4, but remember, there’s only one card slot.
 If Fujifilm had provided a dual card slot, I don’t see any real reason that professionals would keep buying the X-T3 over this little pocket-rocket.

-In fact, the X-T30 is even better than the X-T3 in some areas (like face detection and eye tracking).
-You can now choose the face that you want to lock on to, which is great when shooting crowds of people, when you need to hone in on just one subject.
+In fact, the X-T30 has enhanced face detection and eye-tracking.
+You can now choose the face that you want to lock on to, which is great when shooting crowds of people when you need to hone in on just one subject.

 It also has a few additional functions designed to cater to the less professional photographer (i.e. Advanced SR Auto, etc.).
 Also, the Fujifilm X-T30 is somewhat smaller, which will be a big plus to travel photographers.

-It also comes with Eterna, for those who don’t want to spend time colour grading – Eterna gives a soft, muted look to the overall image, making it particularly suited for skintones.
+It also comes with the Eterna film simulation, for those who don’t want to spend time colour grading – Eterna gives a soft, muted look to the overall image, making it particularly suited for skin tones.

-Eterna has actually been one of the most compelling reasons for videographers to use the newer Fujifilm cameras that offer it – the flat, low-saturation look offers more felxibility for post-production, but also looks beautiful straight out of camera.
+Eterna has actually been one of the most compelling reasons for videographers to use the newer Fujifilm cameras that offer it – the flat, low-saturation look offers more flexibility for post-production, but also looks beautiful straight out of the camera.

 Who is the Fujifilm X-T30 for?

-In my mind, it’s only the hardened professional who absolutely needs a weather-proof body with dual card slots, who would pay the extra to get the X-T3.
+In my mind, it’s only the hardened professional who absolutely needs a weather-proof body with dual card slots, who would pay the extra to get the X-T3 or X-T4.

 Sensor: APS-C CMOS

-If you’re looking to make your first foray into the world of mirrorless cameras and don’t want to spend a lot of money, the Fujifilm X-A5 is a great choice.
+If you’re looking to make your first foray into the world of mirrorless cameras and don’t want to spend a lot of money, the Fujifilm X-A7 is a great choice.
 Plus, over its previous incarnations, the Fuji X-A7 has had some serious upgrades.

-Its large sensor and interchangeable X-series lens system opens up a whole world of photography beyond the smartphone, without being too complex for novice users.
+Its large sensor and interchangeable X-series lens system open up a whole world of photography beyond the smartphone, without being too complex for novice users.

-As Fuji’s least expensive X-series mirrorless, the Fujifilm X-A5 doesn’t have a viewfinder, but the simplified, user-friendly controls paired with its exceptional image quality make it a great entry-level camera.
+As one of Fuji’s least expensive X-series mirrorless cameras, the Fujifilm X-A7 doesn’t have a viewfinder, but the simplified, user-friendly controls paired with its exceptional image quality make it a great entry-level camera.

-It’s also one of only two Fujifilm cameras that offer an LCD screen that can face the front – perfect for filming youself vlogging, or for that all important selfie-shot – there are even in-camera selfie settings that help you look your best!
+The X-A7 features a large 16:9 ration LCD touch screen that can face the front – perfect for filming yourself vlogging, or for that all-important selfie-shot – there are even in-camera selfie settings that help you look your best!

 Leave it on Auto to take advantage of its excellent point-and-shoot capacities, or delve into its manual controls and get more creative.